spruceid/spruceid.dev/docs/credible/example--qr-issuance.md

 ---
 id: example--qr-issuance
-title: qR Code Issuance
+title: QR Code Issuance
 ---

 ## Introduction

-This video demonstrates the qR-triggered issuance flow described on the [Core Concepts](concepts.md#offer-flow) page.
+This video demonstrates the QR-triggered issuance flow described on the [Core Concepts](concepts.md#offer-flow) page.
 Note that:
-* `java.theosirian.com` is the test-server generating the qR code and issuing the credential.
-The pop-up automatically gets consent from the user about any domain referenced from a qR code.
-This pop-up, which is enabled by default, is to prevent spoofing or phishing attacks, should the page serving the qR and the contents of the qR be in different domains.
-Further validation can be added as a failsafe.
+* `java.theosirian.com` is the test-server generating the QR code issuing the credential.
+The pop-up, which is enabled by default, serves to prevent spoofing or phishing attacks, should the page serving the qR and the contents of the QR be in different domains.
+The consent pop-up can be skipped if the requesting domain matches the domain referenced from a QR code.
+Further validation can also be added as a failsafe or alternative.
 * The credential offered, containing a proof of control of a doximity.com account, is dummy data from a client project.
 The contents displayed should normally come from a processing of the contents of the actual credential, but